fpinzn/fronen/README.md

 To test the building process: `npm run test-build`
 To build the application: `npm run build`
-To start the developement workflow: `npm run dev`
+To start the development workflow: `npm run dev`

 ## Motivation